wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/winautomation-development-essentials/includes/7-exception-handling.md

 In our example Process, for example, the Excel file to be processed may not exist in the path specified because it may not have been moved from its initial path to the working one we have entered in the Process.
 If we know the initial path, we could configure the Launch Excel Action so that, if it fails to open the file, it will attempt to open it from its initial path.

-To achieve this, we will double click on the Action to edit it:
+To achieve this, we will double-click on the Action to edit it:

 ![launch excel action properties 2](..\media\launch-excel-action-properties-2.png)